gicheonkang/gicheonkang.github.io/_pages/about.md

   - /about.html
 ---

 I am a 2nd year master student in Cognitive Science Program at [Seoul National University](http://en.snu.ac.kr), advised by [Prof. Byoung-Tak Zhang](https://bi.snu.ac.kr/~btzhang/).
-My research interests are in computer vision, machine learning, and deep learning.
-I'm particularly interested in the areas of building agents that can see everyday scenes and fluently communicate with people.
+My research focuses on machine learning and its application in building agents that can see everyday scenes and fluently communicate with people.
 <br>

 # Recent News